LyudmilaKostanyan/vector-vs-list-performance/README.md

 ## Example

-Here is an example of how the code works:
+Here is an example of how the code works with 20,000 numbers (N = 20000) and a maximum random value of 20,000 (MAX_VALUE = 20000):

 ### Output:
 ```